 Castlevania: The Adventure provides examples of:

-- Advancing Wall of Doom: Stage 3 is essentially this trope.
-Not only did you have to destroy gigantic screws in order to keep the spike-laden roof from crushing you to death in the first third of the stage, but you also had to contend with the rising spike floor variety as you SLOWLY climbed up ropes in order to survive the second third of the stage, and then outrun a spike wall for the final third.
+- Advancing Wall of Doom: Stage 3 features these prominently.
+Not only do you have to destroy gigantic screws in order to keep the spike-laden roof from crushing you to death in the first third of the stage, but you also have to contend with the rising spike floor variety as you SLOWLY climb up ropes in order to survive the second third of the stage, and then outrun a spike wall for the final third.

-- Enemies with Death: Subverted by the fact that Death doesn't even appear anywhere in the game.
+- Subverted by the fact that Death doesn't even appear anywhere in the game.

 - Faceless Eye: The Big Eye enemies.

 - Fake Difficulty: Christopher is unbearably slow, making parkour sections frustrating, there are several sections where a cross must be collected to avoid being hit as soon as you spawn in the next area, and stage 2 can become unwinnable if you take the wrong path halfway through, because there is no way to go back if you take the wrong path.